OpenWaterFoundation/owf-learn-cdss-statemod-dev/mkdocs-project/docs/testing.md

 Simple automated tests are useful to verify basic program functionality, such as input and output.
 However, testing features that model complex systems require running on larger data sets.

+Establishing test suites will ensure that future versions, and potentially language conversion can be verified.

+Automated testing is a balance between trying to achieve blanket coverage and recognizing that there will never be enough resources to implement automated tests for every possible situation.

 ## Unit Testing

 Unit testing refers to running a small test to exercise a specific logicical unit of code.